-MONUMENTAL: A Journey through Katahdin Woods and Waters
+MONUMENTAL: Katahdin Woods and Waters Camping

-MONUMENTAL: A Journey through Katahdin Woods and Waters
+MONUMENTAL: Katahdin Woods and Waters Camping

 Mankind has walked these woods for more than 11,000 years, from Native Americans to the woodsmen of Maine’s historic logging industry.
 Rumor has it Katahdin Woods & Waters is a place of pristine wilderness, dark skies, and miles of beautiful river.
 However, we struggled to find convincing evidence.
 As Mainers and Photographers, we knew we had to go see this place for ourselves.
 And if the rumors were true, share it with others.